About the Artist

 "My inspiration became our earth's oceans; depicting the movement, emotions and moods of the water while aiming to bring attention to the life and beauty of the oceans and the need to keep them clean and healthy."

 "Finally, I discovered the new method I was searching for, using fluid acrylics, mixed media really, pouring and pushing the paint to depict the movement, and then torching to bring out the hidden personality, I create paintings of the ocean, using beautiful blues, greens, bold colors, and metallics.
 I call them "Ocean Meditations" and "Oceans on Glass".
 This work is at once exciting, maddening, calming, and yet exhilarating and I'm happy to say they have become very popular.
 I often hear comments such as 'I can feel my toes getting wet just looking at them', 'I can almost feel the ocean spray', and 'I want to dive right in!'"
 Interestingly, working with this style of painting has influenced Dara's traditional landscapes.

 When her husband retired, they built a small home with a studio for her art.
 "Now, I paint pretty much full time, we travel, and I learn as much as possible.
 I believe strongly in ongoing art education.
-I also teach acrylic painting regularly, sharing with others the skill of painting as it was shared with me."
+I also teach acrylic/oil painting regularly, sharing with others the skill of painting as it was shared with me."

 Dara's studio is located in St Augustine, FL, the oldest city in the country, where they love the "old world" feel, the ocean, the history and beauty.
 A member of the National Oil and Acrylic Painters Society, the International Society of Acrylic Painters, and Acrylic Painters, USA, Dara shows her art regularly at the St Augustine Art Association, in doctor's offices, restaurants, and other locations.
-Her poured art is represented by REMBRANTZ Gallery in St Augustine, FL and artwork is also available in several area restaurants and offices.
+Her poured art is available at local shops, restaurants, and offices.
 Dara's work is collected internationally.